 The next step is to provide relevant content for your employees to share – articles, infographics, videos, podcasts, etc. When working with enriching content for the ambassadors, here are some tips:

 - Use a “content hub” or a place where the employees can find and share approved content easily

 - Give your employees specific links, pictures, and perhaps some inspiration on what to write in their posts

 - Inspire by showing examples of social media posts

 - Invite key employees to participate in content planning

 - Allow employees to contribute with content.

-When it comes to succeeding with Employee Advocacy, the relevant content varies a lot.
+In conclusion, when it comes to succeeding with Employee Advocacy, the relevant content varies significantly.
 It could be anything from news regarding the company, enriching articles, employee stories, reports, job postings, case studies, etc.